 MORE: Rebel Wilson's fitness and exercise secrets revealed

-WATCH: Stacey Solomon inspires with video of her stretch marks
+WATCH: Stacey Solomon inspires fans with video of her stretch marks

 "Stretch marks are triggered by a rapidity of growth and how that affects collagen," says Dr. Hextall.